Phone: (313) 444-6895

-- Serving as a liaison among school, medical personnel, and medical equipment vendors; Physical Therapists are integral members of the school-based teams that ensure a free and appropriate education for students with disabilities and prepare them for further education, employment, and independent living.
+- Serving as a liaison between school, medical personnel, and medical equipment vendors, Physical Therapists are integral members of the school-based teams that ensure a free and appropriate education for students with disabilities and prepare them for further education, employment, and independent living.

-Students in Physical Therapy programs at local universities come to Moses Field annually for training by our school therapist Dionne Shell, during their clinical affiliations.
-This helps them gain experience and preparation for their roles as future Physical Therapist.
+Students in Physical Therapy programs at local universities come to Moses Field annually for training by our school therapist, Dionne Shell, during their clinical affiliations.
+This helps them gain experience and preparation for their roles as future physical therapists.